AdamPlaskitt/git-expand/README.md

                 Outputs a summary of the repo by commits --line      Outputs a summary of the repo by line
 ```

+Project:        Project name
+Repo age:       Age of the oldest commit
+Active days:    Sum of days with atleast one commit on them
+Files:          Total amount of files in the project
+Commits:        Total amount of commits in a project
+Lines:          Total amount of lines in a project
+Authors:        Total lines/commits of the author, author name, percentage contribution

 Default summary
 ```
 $ git summary